Assassination of Sheikh Mujibur Rahman: Poetry

 The writer did not stop here only with the drops of tears.
 He dreamed of the revenge for this.
 Here "The Song of Electra" (Electrar Gaan) in the poetry "The Sky of Ikarus" (Ikraser Akash) (1982) reveals the motif of vengeance with the allusion of the mythical story of Electra who had intention to avenge for the killing of her father "Agamemnon".
 She reveals "My heat burns as a Red Hibiscus with the fire of Vengeance" (64).

 Films

-After the carnage happened on 15 August 1975; several coup d'états took place and 3 November 1975 killing of the four national leaders in the custody was second in importance.
-Yet, few grand literatures are written in these clamorous times of Bangladeshi history.
+After the carnage happened on 15 August 1975; several coup d'états took place and on the third of November in 1975, killing of the four national leaders in the custody was second in importance.
+Yet, few grand literatures are written in these times of Bangladeshi history.
 However, August 1975, a film directed by Selim Khan is a memorable contribution in the case of performing art.
-This film portrays the dusky situations prevailing after the assassination of Mujibur Rahman.
+This film portrays the situations prevailing after the assassination of Mujibur Rahman.

 The 2007 television film Palashi Theke Dhanmondi (From Palashi to Dhanmondi), depicts the conspiracy behind the assassination of Mujib and his family, comparing it with the defeat of Nawab Siraj ud-Daulah at the Battle of Plassey in 1757 and the conspiracy behind his death.

 The 2024 film 570, portrays the 36-hour timeline from the assassination until Mujib's burial.